Enumeration of rooted 3-connected bipartite planar maps: Introduction

-Notice that $M_0 = 1$, corresponding to the map with one vertex and no edge.
-This surprisingly simple formula was explained much later by Schaeffer \cite{S98} in his Ph.D. thesis through a remarkable bijection with `decorated' trees, drawing on previous work by Cori and Vauquelin \cite{CV81}.
-This opened the way to the study of the asymptotic metric properties of maps and their connection with Brownian motion \cite{CS04}, culminating in the construction of the so-called Brownian map (see \cite{LG19} for an overview).
+Notice that $A_0 = 1$, corresponding to the empty map, i.e. with one vertex and no edge.
+This surprisingly simple formula was explained much later by Schaeffer~\cite{S98} in his Ph.D. thesis through a remarkable bijection with `decorated' trees, drawing on previous work by Cori and Vauquelin~\cite{CV81}.
+This opened the way to the study of the asymptotic metric properties of maps and their connection with Brownian motion~\cite{CS04}, culminating in the construction of the so-called Brownian map (see~\cite{LG19} for an overview).

-Tutte originally proved Formula \eqref{eq:Mn} using a correspondance with bicubic maps (defined later).
+Tutte originally proved Formula~\eqref{eq:Mn} using a correspondance with bicubic maps (defined later).
 But it can be proved more directly as follows.
-Given a map $A$ with root egde $e$, either $A-e$ is the union of two disjoint maps which can be rooted canonically and determine $A$ uniquely, or $A-e$ is connected.
-In the latter case $A-e$ can also be canonically rooted, but to recover $A$ we need to know which vertex of the root face is the second vertex of the new root edge.
-Hence, one needs to refine the counting by considering the number $M_{n,k}$ of maps with $n$ edges and root face degree $k$.
-This leads to a quadratic equation satisfied by the counting series (or generating function) $M(z,y)= \sum_{n,k} M_{n,k} z^n y^k$
+For a map $\mathsf{m}$ and an edge of $\mathsf{m}$ we denote by $\mathsf{m}-e$ the supression of $e$ in $\mathsf{m}$.
+Then, $\mathsf{m}$ is either the empty map (namely, with one vertex and no edges), or $\mathsf{m}-e$ is the union of two disjoint maps (which can be rooted canonically and determine $\mathsf{m}$ uniquely), or $\mathsf{m}-e$ is connected.
+In the latter case $\mathsf{m}-e$ can also be canonically rooted, but to recover $\mathsf{m}$ we need to know which vertex of the root face is the second vertex of the new root edge.
+Hence, one needs to refine the counting by considering the number $A_{n,k}$ of rooted maps with $n$ edges and root face of degree $k$.
+This leads to a quadratic equation satisfied by the counting series (or generating function) $A(z,y)= \sum_{n,k} A_{n,k} z^n y^k$

 In this context $y$ is called a \textit{catalytic} variable.
-Notice that we cannot solve \eqref{eq:induction_maps} directly, computing $M(z) = M(z,1)$ as a specialisation of $M(z,y)$.
-However, using the so-called \textit{quadratic method} introduced by Tutte in the enumeration of triangulations \cite{T62} (see \cite{BMJ06} for a far-reaching generalisation to arbitrary polynomial equations) one obtains the explicit formula
+Notice that we cannot solve~\eqref{eq:induction_maps} directly, computing $A(z) = \sum_{n}A_n z^n = A(z,1)$ as a specialisation of $A(z,y)$.
+Tutte already encountered this problem in his pioneering work on the enumeration of triangulations~\cite{T62}, and it was solved completely in a systematic way by Brown in~\cite{Brown65}.
+Brown's paper introduced the so-called \emph{quadratic method} (see~\cite{BMJ06} for a far-reaching generalisation to arbitrary polynomial equations with divided differences).
+Applying this method one obtains the explicit formula